Getting started

 }

-The first thing to mention is that we inject the request into the index method, so the paginator has access to the URL variables to establish which page will be queried and if there are query parameters they will be loaded to the URLs that are generated in the response.
-To get all the data in the users table just use the get method instead paginate method.
+The first thing to mention is that we inject the request into the index method, so the paginator has access to the URL variables to establish which page will be queried, and if there are query parameters, they will be loaded to the URLs that are generated in the response.
+To get all the data in the users table, just use the get method instead of the paginate method.

 Open the terminal using the shortcut Ctrl + Shift + `, and run the server.